danielsaidi/BottomSheet/README.md

 ## About BottomSheet

 `BottomSheet` makes it easy to add custom bottom sheets to your `SwiftUI` apps.

-It can look like this...or completely different:
+The result can look like this...or completely different:

 <p align="center">
     <img src="Resources/Demo.gif" width=300 />
 </p>

+These sheets have a default style, but can be customized to fit your specific app.

 ## Installation